 The 2020 Mustang received an IIHS rating of Acceptable in the driver-side small front overlap crash test, but attained the agency's best possible score of Good in all other crash tests.
 Similarly, the NHTSA gave their best score of five stars out of five overall.

-The 2020 Ford Mustang Shelby GT500 is an incredibly focused and almost single-minded vehicle with very minimal safety equipment.
-The wing mirrors house a blind-spot magnifying portion and you get a rearview camera.
+The 2020 Ford Mustang Shelby GT500 is an incredibly focused and single-minded vehicle with minimal safety equipment.
+The wing mirrors house a blind-spot-magnifying portion and you get a rearview camera.
 Beyond that and the airbags, you're on your own unless you specify the Technology package.
 This adds blind-spot monitoring with rear cross-traffic alert.
-You do also get SOS post-crash alert, but there's very little to stop you from getting in a crash in the first place.
-Should the inevitable happen when your 760 rampaging horses do eventually lust for human flesh, at least you and your passenger will be protected by dual front, front side, curtain, and knee airbags.
+You do also get SOS post-crash alert, but there's little to stop you from getting in a crash in the first place - besides the massive brakes and stability control.
+Should the inevitable happen when your 760 rampaging horses do eventually gallop into the undergrowth, at least you and your passenger will be protected by dual front, front side, curtain, and knee airbags.

 Looking at the safety and comfort features of the Shelby GT500, the answer to the above question is a resounding no - it's not a good car.
 There's almost nothing to prevent you from drifting into oncoming traffic or taking out someone in your blind spot.
-However, if the question is rephrased with the designers' and engineers' vision in mind, the answer is a deafening yes.
-The 2020 Shelby GT500 is a technical marvel.
-Despite its relative simplicity, it does not have just the power, but also the grip, to be an absolute titan in the sports coupe segment.
-This car will, without a doubt, be a collectors' item one day, much like the GT350; but, unlike that car, you don't have to be an obsessive wannabe racer to appreciate what it can do.
-The GT500 allows for dim-witted driving so long as you don't take too many chances, and for the keen driver who knows how to deal with such bombastic power, it's just as rewarding - even without a DIY gearbox.
+However, if the question is rephrased with the designers' and engineers' vision in mind, the answer is a resounding yes.
+The 2021 Shelby GT500 is a technical marvel.
+Despite its relative simplicity, it has the power as well as the grip to be an absolute titan in the sports-coupe segment.
+This car will, without a doubt, be a collector's item one day, much like the GT350; but, unlike that car, you don't have to be an obsessive wannabe racer to appreciate what it can do.
+The GT500 allows for dim-witted driving so long as you don't take too many chances, and for the keen driver who knows how to deal with such bombastic power, it's just as rewarding - even without a DIY transmission.
 A future icon?
 Probably.
 A performance pièce de résistance for all drivers?
 Definitely.

-The official list price of the 2020 Ford Mustang Shelby GT500 is $70,300, but you still have to add another $2,600 for gas guzzler tax and another $1,095 for destination and delivery.
+The official list price of the 2021 Ford Mustang Shelby GT500 is $72,900, but you still have to add another $5,400 for gas guzzler tax and another $1,195 for destination and delivery.
 It's only available in a single trim, so that's it, right?
-No. If you want the fastest GT500, you're gonna have to splash out on the Carbon Fiber Track Pack for another $18,500.
+No. If you want the fastest GT500, you're gonna have to splash out on the Carbon Fiber Track Package for another $18,500.
 Along with some other add-ons to make the car more hospitable for daily use (navigation, blind-spot monitoring, a better sound system), along with some pricey paint and stripes, it's easy to make the GT500 clock over $105,000.

-The GT500 is a $70,300 car only available in a single trim, although you can enhance its capabilities by adding some packages.
+The GT500 is a $72,900 car only available in a single trim, although you can enhance its capabilities by adding packages.
 It is equipped with a supercharged 5.2-liter Predator V8.
-The power plant sends 760 hp and 625 lb-ft of twist to the rear wheels exclusively through a seven-speed Tremec dual-clutch automatic transmission.
+The powerplant sends 760 horsepower and 625 lb-ft of twist to the rear wheels exclusively through a seven-speed Tremec dual-clutch automatic transmission.

-As standard, you get leather seats that are heated and ventilated, as well as power-adjustable.
+As standard, you get leather seats that are heated, ventilated, and power-adjustable.
 You also get dual-zone climate control and Ford Sync 3 infotainment with an eight-inch touchscreen and nine speakers.
 The sound system can be upgraded to include a total of 12 speakers from Bang & Olufsen as part of a package that also adds blind-spot monitoring with rear cross-traffic alert and navigation.
-Other features included with the car are MagneRide magnetorheological adaptive dampers, a valved adaptive exhaust system, a 12-inch digital driver info display, a Torsen limited-slip diff, line-lock, launch control, and performance measurement digital gauges through Ford's Track Apps.
+Other features included with the car are MagneRide magnetorheological adaptive dampers, a valved adaptive exhaust system, a 12-inch digital driver info display, a Torsen limited-slip diff, line-lock, launch control, and digital gauges that keep track of key performance metrics through Ford's Track Apps.
 Keyless entry is also possible through an app on your smartphone, but most buyers will be more interested in optional features like adjustable top shock mounts, carbon-fiber wheels wrapped in more extreme Michelin rubber, and a larger GT4 carbon rear wing, all of which are part of an optional track pack.

-For ultimate exclusivity, you can opt for hand-painted racing stripes over the top in Oxford White or Kona Blue, but at $10,000 it's one hell of an expense.
+For ultimate exclusivity, you can opt for hand-painted racing stripes over the top in Oxford White or Kona Blue, but at $10,000 it's a huge expense.

-In terms of getting the most aggressive and focused performance out of the GT500, there's no question that the Carbon Fiber Track Pack with its weight-savings and more aerodynamic body addendums is top of the list for making your GT500 the ultimate street-legal daily-drivable Mustang.
-However, it's a very expensive package for an already pricey car.
-Instead, we'd stick with the original seats with their heating and ventilation, and rather spend a bit of extra cash on the Technology Package, adding navigation, blind-spot monitoring, and an audio upgrade.
+In terms of getting the most aggressive and focused performance out of the GT500, there's no question that the Carbon Fiber Track Package with its weight savings and more aerodynamic body addendums is top of the list for making your GT500 the ultimate street-legal daily-drivable Mustang.
+However, it's a very expensive package for an already pricey car, so if the budget does not stretch that far, the new Carbon Fiber Handling Package offers most of what you'll need at almost half the price.
+It's the one to go for.
+We'd stick with the original seats with their heating and ventilation, and rather spend a bit of extra cash on the Technology Package, adding navigation, blind-spot monitoring, and an audio upgrade.
 In this form, the car would remain as comfortable as possible, without compromising much in the way of outright performance.